In short supply: WBS research found few benefits to tariffs, but politicians are copying Trump's approach

 However, these industries may not generate the expected number and range of jobs.
 And often reshoring strategies involve higher investment in automation, machinery and robotics, rather than jobs.

 Overall then, imposing tariffs without putting adequate domestic support mechanisms in place has led to US manufacturers increasing their dependence on foreign suppliers.
-It has also reducing their dependence on local suppliers.
+It has also reduced their dependence on local suppliers.

 Despite this, Trump has pledged to go even further in applying tariffs if he is re-elected.